HarshShah2812/Plant-Co-Performance-Dashboard/README.md

 # Plant Co Performance Dashboard

-> This project is about building a Power BI dashboard using data belonging to a hypothetical Plant company, that will show the company's financial performance across multiple years
+> This project is about building a Power BI dashboard that will show a hypothetical Plant company's financial performance across multiple years

 ## Overview